-Creating a color palette for your brand is incredibly important, no matter what stage you are at in your business.
-It provides consistency, creates the overall aesthetic and direction of your brand, and also creates brand recognition for your audience.
+No matter what stage of business you are in, creating a color palette for your brand is incredibly important.
+It provides consistency, creates the overall aesthetic, and also creates brand recognition for your audience.
 Choosing a color palette can definitely be tricky, especially if have no idea where to start.
 This is one area in the brand design process that I truly love and look forward to with each branding project.
-My hopes is that by sharing with you some of the things that I consider, and some of the things that I look for it will help you on your color palette journey.
+My hope is that by sharing some of the things that I consider & look for while creating color palettes that it will help you on your color palette journey.

 How to Create Your Brand Color Palette